Accruals and Prepayments: Understanding Their Role in Accounting

 • A business has an unpaid electricity bill of $1,500 for December.

-• Even though payment is made in January, the expense is recorded in December.
+• Although the payment will be made in January, the expense must be recorded in December to match it with December’s revenue.

 Example of Accrued Revenue